Unexplained Weight Gain

 When and how to get help with unexplained weight gain

-If you experience a significant increase in weight without changes to your diet or physical activity, or if weight gain is accompanied by other symptoms such as fatigue, swelling, or mood changes, consult a GP for a full evaluation.
+If you experience a significant increase in weight without changes to your diet or physical activity, or if weight gain is accompanied by other symptoms such as fatigue, swelling, breathing difficulties or mood changes, consult a GP for a full evaluation.

 Signs & Symptoms